'Quiet Place' makes NAmerica box office noise as Covid curbs ease - RFI

 Horror film "A Quiet Place: Part II" opened in North America this weekend to considerable fanfare and with numbers unlike any seen since the pandemic began, as Covid curbs began falling and theaters began filling up again.

-So after Hollywood's brutal year of dark screens and empty seats, movies are starting to come back.
+After Hollywood's brutal year of dark screens and empty seats, final box office figures for the long weekend out Tuesday showed that movies are starting to come back.

 "The symbolic importance of this Memorial Day Weekend to the movie theater industry cannot be overstated," said Paul Dergarabedian, a senior analyst at Comscore.
 The numbers, he said, "tell an indisputable story about the resilience and continued relevance of the big screen experience."

-The latest "Quiet Place" -- a John Krasinski-directed sequel to the popular 2018 film about a young family trying to outwit horrific blind monsters with frighteningly keen hearing -- is projected to take in $58.5 million for the four-day Memorial Day weekend, said industry watcher Exhibitor Relations.
+The latest "Quiet Place" -- a John Krasinski-directed sequel to the popular 2018 film about a young family trying to outwit horrific blind monsters with frighteningly keen hearing -- took in $57.1 million for the four-day Memorial Day weekend, industry watcher Exhibitor Relations reported Tuesday.

 "This bodes well for the future of the theatrical exhibition and is thus a huge relief for the movie industry at large," Dergarabedian said.